andrew-cruz/rshell/README.md

 ## Known bugs
 * Realized until the last day of the deadline that this assignment should be about design patterns.
 We were too focused on creating only the Command and Shell classes
 * We deleted a majority of our code because it centered around having to break each word into letters, putting that into char[] which essentially removes the spaces, then having a char*[] for the commands and arguments to distinguish each executor from ;, &&, and ||, then putting that into a char**[] so execvp() can receive the correct arguments to actually execute the command
-* If we had a redo, we would have classes for the commands (e.g ls, echo), arguments(-a, hello world), connector commands (&&, ||) and implement a Composite pattern from that
+* If we had a redo, we would have classes for the commands (e.g ls, echo), arguments(-a, hello world), each of the connector commands (&&, ||) and implement a Composite pattern from that
 * Not executing multiple commands with && and ||

 ### Rubric